-Scholars have widely acknowledged that second language (L2) instruction and learning are demanding tasks, and due to different challenges and conflicts in academic situations, it is necessary to stay positive and resilient in the face of difficulties (Huang, 2022).
-A originated from the seminal work of Martin and Marsh (2008), who defined it as how well learners can handle the ordinary setbacks and challenges of school life.
-To put it in another way, AB, a a construct in positive psychology, is about efficiently adapting learners with minor ups and downs in an acidemic context (Mohammad Hosseini et al., 2023).
+Scholars have widely acknowledged that second language (L2) instruction and learning are demanding tasks, and due to different challenges and conflicts in academic situations, it is necessary to stay positive and resilient in the face of difficulties (Huang 2022).
+AB originated from the seminal work of Martin and Marsh (2008), who defined it as how well learners can handle the ordinary setbacks and challenges of school life.
+To put it in another way, AB, as a construct in positive psychology, is about efficiently adapting learners with minor ups and downs in an academic context (Mohammad Hosseini et al., 2023).
 Being buoyant in confronting difficulties and challenges would lead to educational success for instructors and learners.
-For instance, it would enhance their motivation, selfefficacy, engagement, and growth (Huang, 2022) The relationships between mindfulness, grit, AB, and boredom were examined by Mohammad Hossein and colleagues (2023).
-To gather data, the researchers approached 627 intermediate-level Iranian EFI Jearners through convenience sampling.
-The results of the SEM analysis indicated that L2 boredom could be predicted by studying mindfulness, grit, and AB.
+For instance, it would enhance their motivation, self-efficacy, engagement, and growth (Huang, 2022).
+The relationships between mindfulness, grit, AB, and boredom were examined by Mohammad Hosseini and colleagues (2023).
+To gather data, the researchers approached 627 intermediate-level Iranian EFL learners through convenience sampling.
+The results of the SEM analysis indicated that I 2 boredom could be predicted by studying mindfulness, grit, and AB.
 Moreover, the researchers highlighted that mindfulness is a determining factor in reducing L2 boredom.